SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Below the name, a list of breadcrumbs is displayed.
 If the device is part of an asset hierarchy (such as a group), you can use the breadcrumbs to easily navigate up that hierarchy.
 Since devices can be part of multiple hierarchies, several rows of breadcrumbs may be shown.

-Depending of the type and usage of a device further actions are provided in a dropdown menu when clicking the **Cogwheel** button at the top right.
+Depending of the type and usage of a device further actions are provided in a context menu when clicking the **Cogwheel** button at the top right.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_CogwheelMenu.png" alt="Cogwheel menu" style="max-width: 100%">